plotly/dash/CONTRIBUTING.md

 ```bash
 dash-update-components "dash-core-components"
 ```
 to only build dcc when developing dcc.
-But when you first clone check out a new branch, you must run the full build as above.
+But when you first clone or check out a new branch, you must run the full build as above.

 To set up tests, run:
 ```bash